 But we realized that the hearing device itself was not the only obstacle to allowing customers to get the job done.
 Not only did we have to make our hearing devices easy to use, we would also have to make them easy to try and easy to buy.

 In my opinion, everything about traditional hearing aids seems complicated and onerous, getting in the way of customers getting the job done, including the process of trying or buying hearing aids.
 It typically takes multiple visits to a hearing professional and thousands of dollars before being able to take hearing aids for a spin.
 This can be understandably necessary for people with severe or complex hearing issues.
 But it turns out this same regiment is actually not necessary for the millions of people with normal, gradual mild-to-moderate hearing loss.
 For people who just need a little boost, it should be easy to try hearing aids, so they can quickly assess fit, virtual invisibility, comfort, ease-of-use, and ultimately whether they’re right for them.

 So we created non-working Eargo samples so people can do just that: Easily decide whether our hearing device might make sense for them.
 The Eargo samples can be requested on the Eargo website and sent for free directly to their home.
-And if they decide to purchase Eargo, we also offer an extended trial period with a money-back guarantee.
+And if they decide to purchase Eargo, we also offer a 45-day easy returns period**.
 So that our customers can try Eargo without feeling pressured.
 So that they can have enough time to make sure that Eargo helps them accomplish the job, that they can have that connection with others without breaking stride from their normal routines.

 Easy to Buy